Breast Surgery in London

 The advantage of a therapeutic mammoplasty is that it enables the surgeon to remove larger tumours than conventional surgery, while leaving in place a smaller though well-shaped breast.

-Oncoplastic surgery combines the aesthetic techniques of plastic surgery with conventional cancer surgery to treat breast tumours that would previously have been managed by a straightforward mastectomy.
+Oncoplastic breast surgery combines the aesthetic techniques of plastic surgery with conventional cancer surgery to treat breast tumours that would previously have been managed by a straightforward mastectomy.

 It allows for a wide excision of a tumour and its outer margins, while also rebuilding the breast to prevent unsightly scarring and deformation.

-Oncoplastic surgery is typically performed on breasts with adequate volume and on lumpectomies no larger than one quadrant of the area of the breast.
+Oncoplastic breast surgery is typically performed on breasts with adequate volume and on lumpectomies no larger than one quadrant of the area of the breast.